 The Chapel is available at all times, day and night, for those wishing to spend time in prayer before the Blessed Sacrament.

-In order to provide this opportunity, we need scheduled adorers on whom we can count to be there, particularly through the night.
+To provide this opportunity, we need scheduled adorers on whom we can count to be there, particularly through the night.

-For more information, contact 310-540-0329 ext.
+310-540-0329 ext.
 388 or email

 Moms in Touch is an international prayer ministry that began in 1984 by one mom who felt called to pray with other moms for their children and schools.
 She created a format using scripture that was very simple for busy mothers.

-For reflection: "Sometimes people think they have to do big things in order to make change.
+"Sometimes people think they have to do big things in order to make change.
 But if each one would light a candle, we'd have a tremendous light."

-- Sr. Thea Bowman, Servant of God
+-Sr. Thea Bowman, Servant of God

 Where am I being called to light a single candle?

-The Peace and Justice Ministry follows the traditions of Catholic social teaching for peace and justice in all areas, including but not limited to, abortion, capital punishment, sexual ethics, euthanasia, reproductive technology, war, poverty, homelessness, and moral reasoning.
+The Peace and Justice Ministry follows the traditions of Catholic social teaching for peace and justice in all areas, including but not limited to abortion, capital punishment, sexual ethics, euthanasia, reproductive technology, war, poverty, homelessness, and moral reasoning.

 Those in crisis pregnancies are encouraged to call the Pregnancy Help Center or the 24-Hour Helpline at 310-787-HELP (310-787-4357).